zincio/apidocs/source/includes/_products.md

 `https://api.zinc.io/v1/realtime/search?query=<query>&retailer=<retailer_name>&nextToken=<token>`

 The first page should always return within 4 seconds and will contain 10 results.
 If you want to show more than 10 results, you should use AJAX to load additional pages for the best user experience.
 A demo of this can be found at <http://amazonsearchdemo.surge.sh/> ([source code](https://github.com/zincio/zinc-realtime-search-demo)).
+Note that you must contact <sales@zinc.io> first so we can enable this feature for you.

 ### Required request attributes